NynaSunner/NynaSunner.github.io/shrines/homestuck/cs-info.md

 ### Common misconceptions

 - It's commonly said that "Space is art and Time is music".
 This makes no sense since music is art so it'd belong to Space.
 This all stems from Dave making music and Aradia using music boxes (but Dave specifically makes mixes, highlighting the repetition aspect of Time, and Aradia's music boxes highlight the mechanical aspect), and from wrongfully equating creativity to art.
+The people who say this also incorrectly use the word "art" to refer to drawing only.

 ### Overlapping Classpect